medikoo/deferred/README.md

 <a name="concept-promise" />
 ### Promise

-Promise is a promise of a value that will be available in a future.
-It may succed or fail.
+Promise is an object that represents eventual value which may already be available or is expected to be available in a future.
+Promise may succeed (fulfillment) or fail (rejection).
+Promise can be resolved only once.
 In `deferred` (and most of the other promise implementations) you may listen for the value by passing observers to `then` function:

 ```javascript